The crunch on local hospitals’ emergency rooms is prompting the opening of additional urgent care centers across the region.

 He said his goal is to create a center where “customer service is put back into medical care.”
 Bruckel is financing the launch himself but declined to disclose how much he is investing in the facility.

-Plisco, who spent 20 years as an emergency room physician at SSM St. Mary’s Health Center, said the declining number of primary care physicians has hampered the availability of outpatient care.
+Plisco, who spent 20 years as an emergency room provider at SSM St. Mary’s Health Center, said the declining number of primary care providers has hampered the availability of outpatient care.
 As a result, more patients are using the emergency room for minor illnesses and injuries.

 “I started looking at the number of patients coming to the emergency room that didn’t belong there, and I thought — they need more options,” he said.
 Plisco, who also operates an internal medicine office in north St. Louis County, retired from St. Mary’s in May to focus on Des Peres Urgent Care.